-Very few people would argue that the western tourist market has been badly hit in recent years with many looking alternative locations closer to home.
+Very few people would argue that the western tourist market has been badly hit in recent years with many looking for alternative locations closer to home.
 Sadly, the same is true for western expats who have also decided to head home taking their Thai wives with them on UK Spouse Visas.
-Of course, this has left a massive void, and TAT is apparently targeting the Chinese and Indian market to fill any gaps.
+Of course, this has left a massive void, and TAT is apparently targeting the Chinese and Indian markets to fill any gaps.

 How to attract Chinese and Indian tourists